lmiller1990/vue-testing-handbook/src/finding-elements-and-components.md

 })
 ```

-Running `yarn test:unit` yields are passing test.
+Running `yarn test:unit` shows the test passes.
 You can use the `querySelector` syntax with `findAll` as well.

 ### Conclusion